simoneldevig/react-native-static-server/README.md

 - `id` &mdash; **number** &mdash; Optional.
 Allows to enforce a specific ID, used to communicate with the server instance within the Native layer, thus it allows to re-connect to an existing native server instance.
+  See &laquo;[Connecting to an Active Server in the Native Layer]&raquo;
-  See [getActiveServerId()] for details, and also pay attention to set the correct `state` option value in this case.
-By default is is assigned by the library.
+  for details.
+By default, an `id` is selected by the library.

 - `nonLocal` &mdash; **boolean** &mdash; Optional.
 By default, if `hostname` option was not provided, the server starts at the "`127.0.0.1`" (loopback)